 HOW MANY CANNABINOIDS EXIST?

 There are as many as 113 different cannabinoids that have been identified and isolated from the hemp plant.
-The cannabinoids that have received the most research happen to be the most popular, which includes THC, CBD, and CBN.
+The cannabinoids that have received the most research happen to be the most popular, which include THC, CBD, and CBN.
 With the restraints of cannabis loosening, we believe scientists will begin including an abundant number of additional cannabinoids in future studies to unlock information about their capabilities or the effects they may offer.

 List of Popular Cannabinoids